Pinehurst, North Carolina

 Visit Course Site

-Eight courses are at this world-famous resort, perhaps the most famous being the No. 2 course, which was recently rebuilt / "restored" to the original Donald Ross design by the traditionalist architecture team of Bill Coore and Ben Crenshaw.
-No. 2 will host both the men's and women's U.S. Open championships in successive weeks in 2014.
+Eight courses are at this world-famous resort, perhaps the most famous being the No. 2 course, which was recently rebuilt and restored to the original Donald Ross design by the traditionalist architecture team of Bill Coore and Ben Crenshaw.
+No. 2 will host both the men's and women's U.S. Open championships in successive weeks in June of 2014.

 Seven other courses are here, all of which have either historic or championship pedigrees; No. 4, redesigned by Tom Fazio and opened in 2000, hosted the 2008 men's U.S. Amateur Championship (Danny Lee).
 The resort quotes the legendary Bobby Jones describing Pinehurst as the "St. Andrews of United States golf."